tannewt/wa-law.org/bill/2023-24/hb/1109/1/README.md

     c.
 One or more representatives from school districts or educational service districts knowledgeable of special education programs and funding.

 6. Beginning in the 2019-20 school year, a high-need student is eligible for safety net awards from state funding under subsection (2)(e) and (g) of this section if the student's individualized education program costs exceed two and three-tenths times the average per-pupil expenditure as defined in Title 20 U.S.C.
 Sec.
 7801, the every student succeeds act of 2015.

+## Section 4
+Section 3 of this act takes effect July 1, 2026.